harshit230901/my-react-app/README.md

 3. Make your changes and commit them (`git commit -am 'Add new feature'`).
 4. Push to the branch (`git push origin feature/your-feature-name`).
 5. Open a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Acknowledgements

-- Since this is a frontend only project, all the data have been collected from [DummyJSON](https://dummyjson.com/).
-- Special thanks to [Tailwind Labs](https://tailwindcss.com/) and [Redux Toolkit](https://redux-toolkit.js.org/) for their amazing tools and documentation.

-## Contact

-For any inquiries or feedback, feel free to contact [me](mailto:alim1496@gmail.com).

-Happy coding! 🚀